efficient/libinger/README.md

 applications that depend on `libinger.so` need only define a custom interpreter path pointing to the `ld-linux-x86-64.so.2` file in your build directory.

+Note that glibc 2.32 eliminated the below `TLS_STATIC_SURPLUS` compile-time constant and replaced it with a runtime tunable read from the environment.
+Debian backported this change to their glibc 2.31 distribution.
+If you are on an affected version, disregard the related steps below; instead, export something like `GLIBC_TUNABLES=glibc.rtld.optional_static_tls=0x10000` when running your program.

 Follow these steps to build your own glibc, where all paths are relative to the root of this
 repository:
  1. Clone the glibc source code: `$ git clone git://sourceware.org/git/glibc`.
 I'll assume you put